charlotte-os/.github/profile/README.md

 ### Licensing

-All executables within this project are licensed under the GNU General Public License version 3 or later while libraries are licensed under the GNU Lesser General Public License version 3 or later.
-Individual repositories may also contain notices regarding specific exceptions to the requirements of the GPL 3.0 persuant to section 7 of the license which apply only to the repository in which they are placed.
+All executables within this project are licensed under the GNU Affero General Public License version 3 or later while libraries are licensed under the GNU Lesser General Public License version 3 or later.
+Individual repositories may also contain notices regarding specific exceptions to the requirements of the AGPL 3.0 persuant to section 7 of the license which apply only to the repository in which they are placed.

 If you do not wish to license your contributions under these terms then please do not contribute.
 We consider the strong copyleft license to be a feature of our project as much as any functionality of the software itself.